 Belvedere Trogir Camping & Apartments, Croatia

 Croatia is high on my bucket list.
-So when I heard my friend Denise was heading there in her new VW California last autumn I knew I’d be pestering her to contribute to the camping series here on Simple Family Travel.
+So when I heard my friend Denise was heading there in her new VW California last autumn I knew I’d be pestering her to contribute to the camping series here on Swiss Family Travel.
 Croatia is a lot more off the beaten path than your typical campground locations in and around Switzerland, and being on the ocean moves it high up on my list!
 So when summer has all but left us, why not consider Croatia for a late summer/early autumn getaway?

 1. Tell us about your campsite and the best way to get there.